Top Tips for Capturing Fabulous Forest Scenes

-That’s why I love visiting the Redwood Forest in Rotorua, as the punga ferns create a lovely, simple lower canopy 2-3 metres high with the giant redwoods towering above in a much higher layer, it makes for a much less busy scene.
+I love visiting the Redwood Forest in Rotorua, as the punga ferns create a lovely, simple lower canopy 2-3 metres high with the giant redwoods towering above in a much higher layer, it makes for a much more pleasing scene.

 South Island forests are different again - in the far south around Queenstown and Fiordland the beech forest is more consistent in textures, more open and often has lovely ferns at ground level or mossy, soft ground and fallen logs.
 I generally find this type of forest easier to shoot than the typical North Island forest.